mathias1601/DroneInterpreter/README.md

 # DroneInterpreter
-An antlr parser and interpreter to read domain-specific language for giving commands to a drone
+An antlr parser and interpreter to read domain-specific language for giving commands to a drone.
+Made as a group project in the subject IN2031 at the University of Oslo.

 # How to run